For Sale......call John 0777 18 16 345We have 5 weaners born 12Jun15 - reserve your weaners now.

-We have a Registered Sow-in-Pig, who should Farrow towards the end of April for sale £425.00
+We have a Registered Sow-in-Pig, who went to boar 13Aug15 and should Farrow towards the middle of December for sale £425.00

 Our PigsWe only supply our own home reared "Cornish Black" rare breed pigs, which are reared the traditional way, totally outdoors.
 They are allowed to not only "graze" our fine grass, but are allowed to root around under our 20 odd Oak trees in a natural way, turning over the ground and getting all the goodness they need from the roots and minerals.
 A spring fed stream flows through the bottom of their fields, next to the "Saints Way" footpath.